 Replaced a 25 year old tribander with the Tennadyne T-6 LPA.
 This helped me work FT4TA on the WARC bands.
 Without the ability to rotate the antenna it would have been tough to impossible.
-Tnx Rog at Tennadyne.
+Tnx Rog at Tennadyne and W2GD for a great installation.
 Also added an M 2 5 element 6M beam at 90 ft. to work with my 4 element at 30 ft.
 Now all I need is some propagation on the Magic Band.

 53 Years and still going strong!